Reviewed by: Nick Nicotra, Chief Science Officer

 • ?Autophagy dysfunction

-Methylene Blue Ultra is developing integration with TruDiagnostic epigenetic age testing.
+Methylene Blue Ultra is designed for use alongside TruDiagnostic epigenetic age testing (sold separately).
 Users can measure their biological age before and after a 90-day protocol, providing objective biomarker evidence of whether the supplement is working.
+TruDiagnostic is an independent company not affiliated with Methylene Blue Ultra.

-This represents the first methylene blue product with outcome tracking via validated epigenetic clocks — moving beyond subjective assessment to quantified results.
+This represents a methylene blue product with outcome tracking via validated epigenetic clocks — moving beyond subjective assessment to quantified results.

 View the 90-Day Protocol →